How to watch Apple’s WWDC 2022 keynote today: iOS 16 and more expected

 Apple’s WWDC always kicks off with a streamed keynote featuring Apple CEO Tim Cook and other top-level executives.
 That means Apple fans and tech industry watchers can watch the proceedings as they happen.

 Apple’s WWDC 2022 keynote starts today at 10:00 a.m.
-Pacific time.
-That’s 11:00 a.m. in Colorado; noon in central and midwestern states like Texas, Missouri, and Illinois; and 1:00 p.m. on the east coast.
+PST.
+That’s 11:00 a.m. in Colorado; noon in central and Midwestern states like Texas, Missouri, and Illinois; and 1:00 p.m. on the east coast.
 There are several ways to watch the keynote for free:

 - You can watch Apple’s WWDC 2022 keynote on Apple.com here.